-Every year, The Leffell School brings in someone to speak to the student body about the September 11th tragedies.
+Every year, The Leffell School commemorates the September 11th tragedies — whether that be through a speaker, tekes (ceremony), or moment of silence.
 This year, students heard from Adam Mayblum, a Leffell parent, regarding his connection to 9/11 and how he was personally affected by the attacks.

 There are countless stories from individuals about that terrible day.
 But most of the students in the high school were not even born at the time of the attacks.
 In order to preserve some of those stories and ensure that people “Never Forget,” The Lion’s Roar asked members of the faculty: “Where were you on 9/11?”